Polymer/tattoo/README.md

 tattoo
 ```

-Config files can contain most of the command-line options.ing any of the
+Config files support most of the same options as the command-line flags:
-command-line options.

-`"test": ["PolymerElements/paper-button#2.0-preview", "PolymerElements/*", etc]`
+* `"test": ["PolymerElements/paper-button#2.0-preview", "PolymerElements/*", etc]`
   Repositories to test.

-`"skip-test": ["PolymerElements/iron-meta", "*/*-alpha", etc]`
+* `"skip-test": ["PolymerElements/iron-meta", "*/*-alpha", etc]`
   Repositories not to test.
 Filters out items from the `test` list.

-`"repo": ["PolymerElements/iron-list", "PolymerElements/paper-*", etc]`
+* `"repo": ["PolymerElements/iron-list", "PolymerElements/paper-*", etc]`
   Explicit repos to clone into workspace, but not test.
 This is useful if you
   want to force a specific version of a web package that wouldn't be installed
   by default.

-`"exclude-repo": ["PolymerElements/style-guide", "*/*-deprecated", etc]`
+* `"exclude-repo": ["PolymerElements/style-guide", "*/*-deprecated", etc]`
   Repositories not to load.
 Filters out items from the `repo` list.

-`"fresh": true|false`
+* `"fresh": true|false`
   Clears the workspace for each run, i.e. will clone all repos from remote
   instead of updating local copies.

-`"github-token": "0123456789ABCDEF1337"`
+* `"github-token": "0123456789ABCDEF1337"`
   Provide a github token via this setting instead of using "github-token" file.

-`"latest-release": true|false`
+* `"latest-release": true|false`
   Set to update repos to the latest release when possible.

-`"verbose": true|false`
+* `"verbose": true|false`
   When true, output all the things.

-`"wct-flags": ["--local", "chrome"]`
+* `"wct-flags": ["--local", "chrome"]`
   Set to specify flags passed to wct.

-`"workspace-dir": "/tmp/tattoo-workspace"`
+* `"workspace-dir": "/tmp/tattoo-workspace"`
   Specify a different target folder to clone repos and run web-components-tester
   from.

 ***Clean up installation***
 ```